r-andy79/shopping-helper/README.md

 The applcation can serve anyone in their day-to-day shopping.
 It can help the user to monitor current amounts of products in their kitchen/storage and automatically create shopping list based on that information.
 If the information in the database is accurate, it should help users optimize their shopping.

 ### User stories

----
-* As a user I want to be able to add products to the database, specifying their current quantity, category and adding a short note
+* As a user I want to be able to add products to the database, specifying their current quantity, category and adding a short note,
+* As a user I want to be able to add a new category or edit the existing one,
+* As a user I want to be able to view the shopping lists, to see what I need to buy,
-* As a user I want to be able to search the database, to see if I'm in possession of certain product
+* As a user I want to be able to search the database, to see if I'm in possession of a certain product,
-* As a user I want to be able to monitor quantity of different products that I have
+* As a user I want to be able to monitor quantity of different products that I own,
-* As a user I want to be able to update the details of owned products, such as: name, note, quantity, category
+* As a user I want to be able to update the details of owned products, such as: name, note, quantity, category,
+* As a user I want to be able to check when the item had been previously bought,
-* As a user I want to be able to add new categories to the database
+* As a user I want to be able to remove items from the shopping list after buying them

 Shopping Helper uses a database that consists of three collections:
 - Inventory collection,